ci-dashboard/gitlab-ci-dashboard/README.md

 ## projectsFile migration from earlier to 5.x

-If dashboard using the projectsFile pattern below:
+If your dashboard using the projectsFile pattern below:

 ```json
 {